 (b) paid to the Fund on his behalf within 3 working days of deduction.

-[(3) repealed]
+[(3) deleted]

 (4) A person who is deemed to be a mine worker under regulation 11(6) is liable to make contributions to the Fund but no employer contributions are payable in respect of such a person.